learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Conclusion

-Lists in HTML are very useful for organizing related content, and are really the only way indicate that content is related with basic HTML.
+Lists in HTML are very useful for organizing related content, and are really the only way to indicate that content is related with basic HTML.
 Using unordered lists ends up being very useful for more than just listing favorite foods and ingredients.
 Its possible, for instance, to use list elements to organize navigation links - with styling, we make the content look however we want: